MapsPeople/docs/src/android/v3/guides/booking/index.md

 - Start and end time

 Depending on the Booking provider, the participants will receive invites for an event created by this Booking request.

+> By default, the `MPBookingService` performs anonymous bookings using a service account known to MapsIndoors.
+However, it is also possible to list, perform and cancel Bookings [on behalf of a user](../booking/user-authenticated-booking).

 ### Cancelling a Booking of a Location